mrmacete/writeups/crackmes.de/berkeley/README.md

 Original challange is [here](http://crackmes.de/users/kwisatz_haderach/berkeley/).

-I know this challange has been already solved by the great @acruel, but i wanted to do it my way.
+I know this challange has been already solved by the great @acru3l, but i wanted to do it my way.

 Identification
 --------------